gemrb/gemrb.github.io/_posts/2020-08-29-interview-with-jaka-kranjc.md

 author: Marcel Heing-Becker
 ---

-Jaka "lynx" Kranjc is the current project maintainer, long time release manager, experimental modder and IESDP steward.
-On the occasion of the anniversary, we asked him a few questions.
+For the final day of anniversary celebrations, we asked a few questions from Jaka "lynx" Kranjc.
+He is the current project maintainer, long time release manager, experimental modder and IESDP steward.

 **1. How did you find your way into GemRB?**